dstuartelliott/auth-server/README.md

 The functions are in /helpers/serverHelpers.js

 You should make sure your login function correctly plucks the identifier out of your database user on line 24.
-In my case it was user.email, but it could be anything.
+It could be anything you set up in your createUser function

 Both tokenDb.js and userDb.js need to be configured with your mongodb database name and collection name, to retrieve your user for authentication, and to store your refresh tokens until the user logs out manually with the route /logout.